 Architect Paul Stallan of the Glasgow practice Stallan-Brand, shares his thoughts on six buildings in Scotland that inspire, delight, perplex or intrigue him.
 And he offers insights into Stallan-Brand’s recent project, Broomlands primary school (pictured) in the Border’s town of Kelso.

 Archie Brennan was arguably the most inventive tapestry weaver of the 20th century.
-Here designer Beca Lipscombe celebrates his work & heralds an exhibition of Brennan’s work which opens at the Dovecot Studios in Edinburgh on the 26 April.
+Here designer Beca Lipscombe celebrates his work & heralds the exhibition of Brennan’s work which is currently on at the Dovecot Studios in Edinburgh until the 30 August.

 QUESTIONS & ANSWERS

 Sheelagh Boyce & Annabelle Harty have known each for decades yet it was only recently that they began their collective practice of quilting.
-Here they talk ideas, inspiration & looking ahead to exhibiting at Glasgow Print Studio as part of Glasgow International & Mount Stuart on the Isle of Bute.
+Here they talk ideas, inspiration & their current show at Glasgow Print Studio & their forthcoming exhibition at Mount Stuart on the Isle of Bute.

 Artist, writer, designer, Kate Morgan explores & exposes the fascinating intricacies of knitting proper socks from the mighty MUJI to a modest Czech grandmother.